I’ve seen a lot of contests on Facebook. Some skyrocket, some do not.

-To give you inspiration, I’ve put together this list of incredible Facebook contests.
-They range from multinationals to local shops.
-Yup, everyone can make brand-related contests.
+To give you some inspiration, I’ve put together this list of 30 Facebook contest examples.
+The businesses that ran these contests range from multinationals to local shops and prizes vary from $25 – $4000.

-They ran an incredibly successful Facebook Sweepstakes.
+Qwertee ran an incredibly successful Facebook contest.
 Entrants simply had to like their page and submit their email for a chance to win.
-They ran the contest every week, to reach their goal.
-Their goal was to reach 100,000 Facebook Fans.
+They ran the contest every week to reach their goal of getting 100,000 total Facebook likes.

 They remained true to their brand, and gave away 1,000 t-shirts every week.